Skip to content

 The recovery guarantee

-OTA only ever writes into /src. boot.py and the update system are frozen and never modified by OTA.
-Because they stay intact regardless of any /src payload failure, the update system can always re-fetch a known-good version on the next boot — a bad update can't disable the updater.
-The previous /src version is also kept as a backup so a validated-but-bad update can be restored.
+OTA only ever writes app/library content (/src, /code.py, and — when the payload bundles scrollkit — /lib/scrollkit). boot.py is frozen and never modified by OTA.
+Because the boot-time recovery anchor stays intact regardless of any payload failure, the update system can always restore or re-fetch a known-good version on the next boot — a bad update can't disable the updater.
+Changed files are also kept as a backup so a validated-but-bad update can be rolled back.

 Never modify boot.py or code.py